turbot/steampipe-plugin-snowflake/docs/tables/snowflake_account_grant.md

 # Table: snowflake_account_grant

-Lists all the account-level (i.e. global) privileges that have been granted to roles.
+List all account-level, i.e., global, privileges that have been granted to roles.

 ## Examples